DDI-TU-Dresden/thonny-wiki/ClassroomSetup.rst

     [run]
     backend_configuration = Python (N:\ClassroomNetworkPrograms\Thonny\python.exe)

-Don't forget that you can also use a separate Python installation:
+Don't forget that you can also use a separate Python installation for the backend:

 .. sourcecode:: ini